-“For many doctors, their practice is totally chaotic; there is no order,” muses Peter.
+“For many podiatrists, their practice is totally chaotic; there is no order,” muses Peter.
 “This is where I come in.
 I work with Rem Jackson as a practice management consultant.
-I help other doctors clean house and establish organizational systems that help ensure that when people call, they make an appointment and they keep it.
+I help other podiatrists clean house and establish organizational systems that help ensure that when people call, they make an appointment and they keep it.
 So that from the moment a patient walks in the door to the moment she leaves, she gets ‘wow’ service.
 And when a patient gets wow service, she refers.”

 And this focus on image—on patient experiences—doesn’t end when the patient leaves the office.
 Dr. Wishnie knows that even with a personal recommendation from a current patient, people head to the Internet before they pick up the phone.
 So physicians must have an ironclad website and social media maintenance plan.
 They have to be adding content that not only builds their brand but speaks to and alleviates potential patient’s greatest fears.
-One of the ways he suggests doctors build this trust is through video.
+One of the ways he suggests podiatrists build this trust is through video.

 #3: Embrace Video

 Video is no longer the future of physician marketing; it’s the present.
 Peter knows this well and has made the most of this form of content by shooting videos both in our studio and in his office.
 Peter then posts these videos to his website and YouTube Channel.

 Peter’s videos have done very well.
 His most popular video covers the treatment of plantar fasciitis and has over 60,000 views.
 And while this is one of his older videos—shot by FWM five years ago—his newer videos are performing well too.
 A video explaining plantar wart treatment is only eight months old and it already has had over a thousand views.
 Really fantastic for a podiatrist!
 As an added bonus, Peter believes that the videos are great for online dating.

 “The videos are great for online dating,” jokes Peter.
 “I just sent them to my site to woo them with my videos!”